HackYourFuture/Node.js/week3/prep-exercise/README.md

 1. Logout Endpoint:

-   - Create a POST endpoint /logout that allows users to logout and invalidate their JWT token.
+   - Create a `POST` endpoint `auth/logout` that allows users to logout and invalidate their JWT token.
    - No server-side token invalidation is required; the client should handle token deletion.
    - Return a success response with a status code indicating successful logout (e.g., 204 No Content).